ruslanmv/ruslanmv.github.io/_posts/2022-09-13-Text-to-Video-Messages-From-Youtube.md

 ```

-## Step 8 - In this part we import the Libraries for voice recognition
+## Step 8 -  Libraries for voice recognition

-We need to clone the voice from the YouTube clip, in order to reproduce the most real possible the
+We need to clone the voice from the YouTube clip, in order to reproduce the most real possible speech.
-speech.

 ```python